Global Alliance Launched at High-Level Segment on Statelessness

 This week was critical for setting the course for upcoming collaborative efforts.
 Following the HLS, there were multiple side events and meetings to convene Global Alliance members and other stakeholders to discuss and debate ongoing and future activities.

-This included the first-ever Regional Network Lab (RNL), organized by UNHCR as the Global Alliance’s Secretariat.
+This included the first-ever Regional Network Lab (RNL), organized by UNHCR as the Global Alliance’s Secretariat and the European Network on Statelessness.
 The RNL approach prioritizes workshops and other co-creation to encourage and amplify development, sharing and translation and knowledge into law and policy reform, leading to protection of stateless people and granting of nationality.

 In his HLS speech, Grandi issued a strong call to action to all participants.